danielehc/katacoda-scenarios/vault-consul-gossip/step3.md

 values required for a minimal server configuration with gossip encryption enabled.

-Notice that the configuration includes a line that requires manual editing.
+Notice that the configuration does not include a section for encryption.

 ```
 encrypt = "<insert gossip encryption here>"
 ```

-Insert the previously generated gossip key in the configuration file and save.
+You will generate one using the previously saved output.

+`echo "encrypt ="$(cat encryption.key) > gossip_encryption.hcl`{{execute}}

 ## Start Consul